 Risks And Guardrails

 Key LLM app risks include prompt injection, sensitive information disclosure, and excessive agency.
-Treat support automation like an operational risk program:
+Treat support automation like an operational risk program:- Limit data access by role and sensitivity

 - Require citations for knowledge-grounded answers